 MoCCA 2026 Application

 Yao Xiao is a writer and artist based in New York City.
 She is a MacDowell Fellow, and the author of graphic novel Everything Is Beautiful, And I’m Not Afraid, a Lambda Literary Award Finalist.
 Her work has been published in The New Yorker, Los Angeles Times, Catapult, Lit Hub, and Autostraddle.
-She is working on a book about nostalgia and artmaking.
 She holds an MFA in Creative Writing from Hunter College and teaches at the Fashion Institute of Technology.

 Information